You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Efficiency improvements – Streamlined product development process to enhance efficiency by 20%

-- Ticket volume – Resolved issues with ticket volume and response rate, which increased weekly ticket volume by 40%
+- Number of tickets – Resolved issues with the number of tickets and response rate, which improved the weekly ticket volume by 40%

 - Generated revenue – Developed a customer satisfaction programme that eventually generated more than $12 million in total revenue